-Speyer, Worms and Mainz are also known as the ShUM cities, a name coined from the initial letters of their medieval names in Hebrew.
-They formed a unique cluster that significantly influenced the culture, religion and administration of justice in the Ashkenazi diaspora.
-That is why the ShUM cities have applied for UNESCO World Heritage Site Status.
+Speyer, Worms, and Mainz are also known as the ShUM cities, a name coined from the initial letters of their medieval names in Hebrew.
+They formed a unique cluster that significantly influenced the culture, religion, and administration of justice in the Ashkenazi diaspora.
+That is why the ShUM sites have been approved as UNESCO World Heritage Sites as of june 2021.

 The Jewish community of Mainz, or Magenza, is one of the oldest in the German-speaking world, dating back to the 10th century.
 During the Middle Ages, scholars and teachers based in Magenza turned the city into a vibrant centre of religious and cultural life.

 Interested visitors can book a guided tour through "Magenza - the Jewish Mainz".

 The spectacular New Synagogue was inaugurated in Mainz in 2010.
 Through the form of the synagogue building, architect Manuel Herz metaphorically refers to the scholarship of ShUM and the scholarship of Gershom ben Yehuda.
 He was also called Meor ha-Gola, "Light of the Exile", and was one of the most famous Talmud teachers of his time as well as having a formative influence on the Jewish legal discussion.